For those who have graduated from college recently, December’s nearing month comes with some harsh reality.

-Take a record of all your income minus expenses; these must include your rent, other utilities, and every month’s loan tab; this will help you determine whether you can afford your loan repayments.
+Take a record of all your income minus expenses; these must include your rent, other utilities, and every month’s loan tab; this will help determine whether you can afford your loan repayments.

 To stay on top of your finances, consider using an app to track how you spend.

 If you are without a job and with negative cash flow, opt for a deferment or forbearance.
 With a deferment, you get to have your loan placed on hold for three years.
-It’s not the end if you don’t qualify for a deferment, as you can always apply for a forbearance, which suspend the payments for a year.
+It’s not the end if you don’t qualify for a deferment, as you can always apply for a forbearance, which suspends the payments for a year.
 However, here, interest will still accrue.

 In either case above, borrowers must apply for a chance to have their payments postponed.

 If you are confident that you can afford your repayments, feel free to sign up for autopay.
 This automatic payment program will help decrease any chances of skipping your payment and may time and again have an additional perk of a reasonable interest-rate deduction on your loan.
-This timely payment amount to several added advantages, like helping in building a favorable credit history.
+This timely payment amount has several added advantages, like helping in building a favorable credit history.

 It’s advisable that whenever you can, make more than the minimum payment every month.
 You’ll find yourself paying off your loan faster than you’d initially thought; besides, you’ll pay less interest.
-All you need to do is to make sure extra payments go to the subsidized loans first, then the loans with the highest interest rate afterward.
+All you need to do is make sure extra payments go to the subsidized loans first, then the loans with the highest interest rate afterward.